 Windows offers a setting named Dark Mode that applies a dark theme to apps you get from the Windows Store.
-It doesn’t affect most desktop apps, or tools like File Explorer, but we’ve got some other solutions for those.
+It doesn’t affect most desktop apps, but we’ve got some other solutions for those.
 Here’s how to get your whole desktop (or as much as possible) looking dark.

 Enable Dark Mode for Windows 10 Settings and Apps